-We thank Elisabeth Meyer, Susann Richter, and Kerstin Weinert of the German Institute of Human Nutrition, Nuthetal, Germany and Nicole Spada of the German Research Center for Environmental Health, Neuherberg, Germany, for excellent technical assistance.
-Dr. Johannes Beckers and Dr. Peter Huypens of the German Research Center for Environmental Health, Neuherberg, Germany, are acknowledged for valuable comments on mouse genetics.
-Sonja Kunze of the German Research Center for Environmental Health, Neuherberg, Germany, and Dr. Elke Rodriguez and Hans-Jörg Baurecht of the University Hospital, Kiel, Germany, kindly gave advice on methylation analysis.
-We kindly thank Prof. Bernard Thorens, Dept. of Physiology and Center for Integrative, University of Lausanne, Lausanne, Switzerland for providing the Gipr^{-/-} mouse model.
+Acknowledgments.
+The authors thank Elisabeth Meyer, Susann Richter, and Kerstin Weinert, of the German Institute of Human Nutrition, and Nicole Spada, of the German Research Center for Environmental Health, for excellent technical assistance.
+Johannes Beckers and Peter Huypens, of the German Research Center for Environmental Health, are acknowledged for valuable comments on mouse genetics.
+Sonja Kunze, of the German Research Center for Environmental Health, and Elke Rodriguez and Hans-Jörg Baurecht, of the University Hospital, Kiel, Germany, kindly gave advice on methylation analysis.
+The authors thank Bernard Thorens, of the Department of Physiology and Center for Integrative Genomics, University of Lausanne, Lausanne, Switzerland, for providing the Gipr^{-/-} mouse model.

-This work was supported by a grant of the Deutsche Forschungsgemeinschaft Pf 164/14-2 to A. F. H. P. and a grant of the Deutsche Diabetes Gesellschaft to M. K.
+Funding.
+This work was supported by a grant from Deutsche Diabetes Gesellschaft to M.K. and a grant from Deutsche Forschungsgemeinschaft (Pf 164/14-2) to A.F.H.P.

-No conflicts of interest relevant to this study were reported.
+Duality of Interest.
+No potential conflicts of interest relevant to this study were reported.